Salt The Earth Behind You

 By TSR

 My friend’s own story is a testament to this philosophy.
 His past is undeniably heavy—defined by tragedy, violence, and infamy.
-After his father died in a harrowing incident tied to drug smuggling, he fell into a life of crime, culminating in a murder that landed him in prison for 16 years.
-The world branded him a monster, his name plastered across headlines as a symbol of shame and wrongdoing.
+After his father died in a drug smuggling incident at JFK Airport in the 1970s, he drifted into a life of crime, eventually committing a murder that led to a 16-year prison sentence.
+His name made headlines, marked as a symbol of wrongdoing and regret.
 For many, the weight of such a past would be unbearable.
-But as he once told me, “Caring is a luxury—not everyone has the time or capacity for it.”
-This perspective helped him endure, not by erasing his guilt but by refusing to let it paralyze him.

 For women, this perspective holds a unique power.
-We live in a society that pressures us to be endlessly giving—compassionate, nurturing, and self-sacrificing.
+We live in a society that pressures us to be endlessly giving—compassionate, nurturing, and self-sacrificing and nice.
+Fuck that.
 We are expected to care deeply and constantly, whether for our families, our partners, or even strangers.
 But at what cost?
 Too often, this constant caring erodes our sense of self, leaving us depleted and diminished.
 To let go of this expectation is not selfish; it is essential for survival.

 So how can women assert themselves in a society that is emotionally taxing by design?
 How do we remain cold-blooded and indifferent to the people—both men and women—who seek to harm, manipulate, or undermine us?
 The answer lies in detachment.
 Not an absence of emotion, but a deliberate refusal to invest your energy in people or situations that do not serve your well-being.